cboujoukos/CostFree/NOTES.md

 CONTEXT: NEW LOCATION FORM
 -- Description text_areas showing up outlined in red as if surrounded by field_with_errors.

---How do I get category tags to show up for each activity?
+XXXX--How do I get category tags to show up for each activity?
 (I almost have to go into a double nesting scenario, which seems crazy.)

--- New Activities are not being saved
+XXXX-- New Activities are not being saved

 CONTEXT: LOCATION SHOW PAGE
---regardless of URL params, always displaying card for Location[1]
+XXXX--regardless of URL params, always displaying card for Location[1]

+CONTEXT: CUSTOM [ACCEPTS_NESTED_ATTRIBUTES] IN LOCATION.RB
+XXXX-- params hash is a little off, had to Juryrig method to chain .last to get desired result.

+CONTEXT: LOCATION SHOW PAGE
+-- activity cards showing up in a single column rather than 3 column structure